 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-The initial consultation (also £40) is an assessment and lasts up to 90 minutes; during which we can discuss what brings you to counselling, what you hope to get out of counselling, what is involved and whether it feels right for you.
+The initial consultation (also £45) is an assessment and lasts one hour; during which we can discuss what brings you to counselling, what you hope to get out of counselling, what is involved and whether it feels right for you.

 Counselling may be open-ended, where no time limit is set on the number of sessions or it may be short-term and time limited, where we agree on a number of sessions at the start.